 Our Core Team

-With a background in food, science, art and design, she has edited and written for national and international publications including The New York Times Magazine.
-She is the co-author of Build Your Running Body (The Experiment, 2014) and True Food: Eight Simple Steps to a Healthier You (National Geographic, 2009), and a contributing writer for Extreme Weather Survival Guide (National ...
+With a background in food, science, art and design, Melissa has edited and written for national and international publications including The New York Times and National Geographic.
+She is the co-author of Build Your Running Body (The Experiment, 2014) and True Food: Eight Simple Steps to a Healthier You (National Geographic, 2009), and a contributing writer for Extreme Weather Survival Guide (National Geographic, 2014) and other books.
+Melissa also loves to take pictures in New York City, where she lives in a converted 19th-century convent with her two daughters.

-Lloyd Alter is managing editor of TreeHugger.
+Lloyd Alter is design editor of TreeHugger.
 He has been an architect, developer, inventor and prefab promoter.

 Kimberley covers green architecture, design, arts and culture for TreeHugger.
 Her work has also appeared on The Huffington Post, AlterNet, Planet Green, Parentables and Yahoo!
 Green.